Thailand reports 1st cases of Indian coronavirus variant

 Thailand reported 3,481 new coronavirus cases and 32 more deaths on Friday.
 Its total number of confirmed cases has now grown to 123,066 since the outbreak started, including 94,203 reported since a surge broke out at the beginning of April.
 It has reported 735 deaths, including 641 since April.

-Taweesilp said a nationwide state of emergency will be extended to the end of July to help contain the virus.
+The Center for COVID-19 Situation Administration said a nationwide state of emergency will be extended to the end of July to help contain the virus.

-The government also announced it will begin its nationwide vaccination campaign on June 7, and that foreign residents will be allowed to sign up.
+The government also announced it will begin its national vaccination campaign on June 7, and that foreign residents will be allowed to sign up.
 The government had for weeks see-sawed on whether foreigners would be included and had said they would be vaccinated last.

 Thailand hopes to vaccinate 70% of the estimated 70 million people living in the country by the end of the year.